HardlyDifficult/Tutorials/Chapter3.md

 Create a second spawner at the bottom for fly guys.

 <details><summary>How</summary>

- - Drag in **spritesheet_tiles_43** and then drag in **47**, add them to a parent named "Door".
+ - Drag in **spritesheet_tiles_43** and then drag in **47**.
    - Set Order in Layer to -2.
+ - Add them to a parent named "Door":
    - Scale up the size of the door to about (1.5, 1.5, 1.5).
    - Move the door to the bottom left of the level and position its Y so that the midpoint of the Door approximitally aligns with the midpoint of the FlyGuy (at the height we would want it to spawn).

 <img src="http://i.imgur.com/EjVJkZ4.gif" width=300px />